pippinbarr/cart253-2018/modules/core-javascript-objects/core-javascript-objects.md

 - Rather than track each piece of important data about our red circle in a separate variable it would be nice to keep them all together
 - And we can with JavaScript Objects!
-- A JavaScript Object is kind of variable that has a set of __properties__, each of which is just like another variable
+- A JavaScript Object is kind of variable that has a set of __properties__, each of which is just like another variable (almost like a "subvariable")
 - So we could have a circle variable that would contain __all the properties of our circle__ (like position, velocity, radius, and speed)

 ---